-Automata theory provides mathematical models for describing computational mechanisms.
-Among these, pushdown automata (PDA) use a last-in-first-out stack to process context-free languages.
+The automaton structure is a model of computation based on the notion of state.
+Among these, push-down automata (PDA) use a last-in-first-out stack to process context-free languages.
 Their state transitions depend on both the input symbol and the top of the stack, enabling them to handle nested structures such as operators.